Setting up a Trust Fund to avoid Inheritance Tax

 Why use a Lifetime Family Trust?

-If the answer is no, and we’re fairly sure it will be, then please get in touch with us.
-We won’t pretend otherwise, this is a complicated area of estate planning, but it is also one that definitely warrants working with an experienced Inheritance tax adviser.
+We won’t pretend otherwise, this is a complicated area of Estate Planning, but it is also one that definitely warrants working with an experienced Inheritance Tax Adviser.
 Tax advice which results in high tax savings should be carefully considered if you are making a financial plan for your family’s future benefit.

 Are there other types of plans in which Lifetime Family Trusts are used?